 Even after the publicity surrounding the large number of structures exhibiting acute signs of distress 25 or so years into a designed 120-year life span, there is still a body of engineers who believe that all that is required to achieve any specified design life in a hostile environment is to provide a higher Concrete grade with the same design and maintenance of the structure.

-This contention does not align with the facts, meaning that publications like this book will address civil engineering miscalculations of the past and those that may be perpetrated in the future.
+This contention does not align with the facts, meaning that publications like this book will address past civil engineering miscalculations and those that may be committed in the future.

 The traditional use of cathodic protection is to prevent corrosion of steel objects in the ground or water, which remains its most common application.
 It is almost universally adopted on ships, oil rigs, and oil and gas pipelines.
 Over the last 50 years, cathodic protection has evolved from being a black art to a science for these applications.